cCornejoR/eFlood/docs/USER_GUIDE.md

-# eFlow User Guide
+# eFlood2 User Guide

 ## Introduction

-eFlow is a comprehensive desktop application for analyzing HEC-RAS 2D hydraulic models.
+eFlood2 is a comprehensive desktop application for analyzing HEC-RAS 2D hydraulic models.
 It provides tools for reading HDF files, performing hydraulic calculations, creating geometry, analyzing cross-sections, and exporting results.

 ## Getting Started

 ### Installation

-1. Download the eFlow installer for your operating system
+1. Download the eFlood2 installer for your operating system
 2. Run the installer and follow the setup wizard
-3. Launch eFlow from your applications menu
+3. Launch eFlood2 from your applications menu

 ### First Launch